Skip to main content

 Why this guide exists

 Bella ships with a Booking Policies reference page that explains what every setting does.
-This page is different — it covers how to think about your policies as a whole and recommends starting setups for different kinds of salons.
+This page is different — it covers how to think about your policies as a whole and recommends starting setups for different kinds of businesses.
 Use this guide first to pick the right shape for your business, then use the reference page to configure each setting.
-If you’d rather have a conversation, click “Help me set these up” at the top of Settings → Booking Policies — Bella AI will walk you through the same decisions interactively.
+Most people only need the first half; the advanced section below the fold is there when you want to fine-tune.
+If you’d rather have a conversation, open Ask Bella AI from the sidebar — it can walk you through the same decisions interactively.

 What policies actually do